 You’ll find more than 300 miles of hiking trails to choose from in the park and more than enough breathtaking scenery to make your trip worthwhile.
 Even during the winter in Joshua Tree, it can get quite warm, so check out these tips for staying cool without running your AC all the time.

 Staying in California but heading a few hundred miles north, Sequoia National Park is home to the world’s largest trees.
 In addition to being the “land of giants,” the park offers a variety of terrain from the huge mountains of the Sierra Nevada to the rugged foothills heading west.

-Winter hiking in the park can include long stretches of walking on snow, so be sure to check current conditions as you plan your trip.
+B sure to check current conditions to avoid road closures on your visit.
 If you stick to the western side of the park, that’s where you’ll find the Giant Sequoia groves, with some trees standing more than 270 feet tall and measuring more than 36 feet in diameter at the base.